tinaaiscoding/note-app/README.md

 In this project, I am building a CRUD application in form of a note-taking app.

-Users can sign up to keep all their notes in one place!
+Users can sign up to keep all their notes in one place.
 The app can be used without signing up, but your notes won't be saved.

 Create and editing is easily accessible.
-Users can add notes to an in-app calendar if they wanted to date their notes.

-Users can search for notes.
-Sorting can be done by dragging and dropping the notes in place, or sorted by default methods.
+Dated notes will appear in the calendar

 ## :pencil2: Planning and Problem Solving
 **Initial planning:**